jfo/blog/source/drafts/making-sounds.md

 simple.

-If you've never worked with the Arduino language before: it's C++, basically, but the IDE / Compiler / toolchain takes care of all the heavy lifting wrt linking libraries and compiling binaries and flashing the chip on the board with the new firmware and all that.
+If you've never worked with the Arduino language before: it's C++, basically, but the IDE / Compiler / toolchain takes care of all the heavy lifting with regard to linking libraries and compiling binaries and flashing the chip on the board with the new firmware and all that.
 We just need to worry about a single `.ino` file that implements two functions:

 ```c
 void setup();